 - Enduring the offensive conduct becomes a condition of continued employment, or

-The conduct is sufficiently severe, persistent or pervasive enough to create an environment that a reasonable person would consider intimidating, hostile, or offensive or that substantially interferes with an individual’s ability to participate in or benefit from a University program, activity, and/or employment.
+The conduct is sufficiently severe, persistent, or pervasive enough to create an environment that a reasonable person would consider intimidating, hostile, or offensive or that substantially interferes with an individual’s ability to participate in or benefit from a University program, activity, and/or employment.

 Discrimination is the unequal or unfair treatment of a person on the basis of that person’s race, religion, color, nation origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.
 Discrimination can occur when persons are excluded from participation in, or denied the benefits of, any University program or activity because of their protected status.

 Gender Discrimination is discrimination and harassment on the basis of a persons sex or gender.
 Gender discrimination can occur when persons are excluded from participation in, or denied the benefits of, any university program or activity because of their sex or gender.
-The University's policy prohibiting gender discrimination also prohibits discrimination on the basis of pregnancy, childbirth, and parenting.

 Examples of Prohibited Practices